dsc-courses/dsc80-2022-sp/project3.md

 *Tip: To visualize geospatial data, consider [Folium](https://python-visualization.github.io/folium/) or another geospatial plotting library.*

 ### Assessment of Missingness
-- Assess the missingness of a column that is not missing by  design.
+- Find at least one column for which missingness is dependent and one for which missingness is not dependent

 ### Hypothesis Test
 Find a hypothesis test to perform.
-You can use the questions at the top of the notebook for inspiration.
+You can use sample questions for inspiration.

 ---

-## Stock Trades by Members of the US House of Representatives
+## Stock Trades by Members of the US House of Representatives 📈

 This project uses public data about the stock trades made by members of the US House of Representatives.
 This data is collected and maintained by Timothy Carambat as part of the [House Stock Watcher](https://housestockwatcher.com/) project.
 The project describes itself as follows: